khnmuhaimin/MFE-NN-Hedging/README.md

 python -m project.minimal2.new_pricer
 ```

-This trains the hedge and premium networks jointly, evaluates against the practitioner BS benchmark on a held-out test set, and writes figures to `results/figures/` and model weights to `results/models/`.
+This trains the hedge and premium networks jointly and evaluates against the practitioner BS benchmark on a held-out test set.

 ### 3. Hyperparameter tuning